Davidk20/pacman-solutions/diary.md

 - I refactored `find_all_paths` using a combination of my `bfs` function and the exiting "multi-path" dfs solution I had been using previously.
   - It was instantly more efficient than using dfs and so this will be adopted moving forward.

+- Once I had managed to implement this successfully and tidy the code, I realised that it was more logical to create a single `GhostAgent` class which all 4 ghosts could implement, rather than creating separate logic for each ghost.
+While they do have more advanced and differing behaviours which later, may, be implemented.
+Right now, all ghosts behave and act the same and so there would be a large amount of unnecessary code duplication which can otherwise be corrected.